DreamyStranger/MonoGame-Platformer/README.md

 ## Status: Development

-I am currently working on this project during my free time and planning to continue doint that at least throughout the grad school.
+I am currently working on this project during my free time and planning to continue doing that at least throughout the grad school.